JennyZhang0810/LowAltitude-Multimodal-Dataset/README.md

 We sincerely thank:

 - **Xuzhou Transportation Control Group** for their strong support in large-scale UAV data acquisition
-- **Future Media Research Center, University of Electronic Science and Technology of China (UESTC)** for valuable collaboration and technical assistance
+- **Multi-modal intelligence group(MIG), University of Electronic Science and Technology of China (UESTC)** for valuable collaboration and technical assistance

 ---